ISSTA25Paper/SlsDetector/README.md

-# SlsDetector: LLM-Based Misconfiguration Detection for AWS Serverless Computing
+# LLM-Based Misconfiguration Detection for AWS Serverless Computing

 We provide code of our framework SlsDetector, evaluation baselines, evaluation dataset, and evaluation results.